Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Tidal Interaction

 \section{Tidal Interaction}

-We now add the potential $\chi$ back to equation \ref{eq:fluid} and solve, making $\chi$ is the tidal potential from a nearby companion object.
-Assuming the companion object is a point mass and it orbits in the plane of the equator of the neutron star, the tidal potential takes the form \citep{1977ApJ...213..183P, 1994MNRAS.270..611L}
+We now reintroduce the potential $\chi$ to equation \ref{eq:fluid}, making $\chi$ the tidal potential from a nearby companion object.
+The tidal potential for a companion point mass orbiting in the plane of the neutron star equator takes the form \citep{1977ApJ...213..183P, 1994MNRAS.270..611L}